 Spider Silk from Metabolically Engineered Bacteria

 Spiders produce thread-like proteins called spider silk.
 Strong and versatile, it is used to make webs to catch other animals and nets to protect their offspring.
-Since decades, researches have tried to find ways to utilize this silk as thread and fabrics.
+Since decades, researchers have tried to find ways to utilize this silk as thread and fabrics.
 Recently, Bolt Threads, a company based in San Francisco, California have announced that they aim to make spider-silk clothing available to the market late this year.
 This nature-made textile is actually made from spider silk that is produced in the laboratory.
 Using genetically engineered yeasts, the company is able to produce spider silk through fermentation.
-As the yeast cells ferment, protein fibers are released and centrifuged to produce threads which can be woven into fabrics that is thinner than human hair but stronger than steel.
+As the yeast cells ferment, protein fibers are released and centrifuged to produce threads which can be woven into fabrics that are thinner than a human hair but stronger than steel.
 This scientific breakthrough means we could soon be sewing clothes made of spider silk.

 Yarn and Fabric from Hagfish Slime Thread

-One of the creepiest creatures in the world, the hagfish is a bottom dwelling fish that protects themselves from predators by producing gooey materials made of slimy thread cells and mucin, a type of protein.
+One of the creepiest creatures in the world, the hagfish is a bottom-dwelling fish that protects themselves from predators by producing gooey materials made of slimy thread cells and mucin, a type of protein.
 When dissolved in water, these threads become strands of super tough fibers.

-Researchers from the University of Guelph in Canada are now trying to develop this slime into a functional materials by reassembling the thread and spinning it into a fabric that is as strong as nylon.
-They have been able to harvest the slimy threads and are now looking for ways to transplant the genes that make the slime into into bacteria.
+Researchers from the University of Guelph in Canada are now trying to develop this slime into a functional material by reassembling the thread and spinning it into a fabric that is as strong as nylon.
+They have been able to harvest the slimy threads and are now looking for ways to transplant the genes that make the slime into bacteria.
 If they are successful, the hagfish thread can be cultured on an industrial scale and would be made available to the general market.
 While it is still a long way to go but the possibility of producing eco-friendly fabrics in this way is quite real.